 Take the distance and near pupillary distance (P.D.).
-Record as far/near.
+Record as far/ near.
 Please note this is not the glasses P.D.

-Fig. 1: First focus the eyepiece before
+Fig. 1: First focus the eyepiece before neutralizing the lenses.

 Fig. 2: Place the right lens on stage